mjfrigaard/katacoda-scenarios/03-effective-storytelling/step5.md

-### Counting values (1)
+### Single variable distributions (1)

-In the previous step, the `skimr` output displayed a small histogram for each numeric variable in the `People` dataset.
-Histograms display the distribution for a single variable.
+The `skimr` output displayed a small histogram for each numeric variable in the `People` dataset in the previous step.
+Histograms show the distribution for a single variable.

 ### Load data

 These data come from [the `TidyTuesday` project](https://github.com/rfordatascience/tidytuesday), a data repository who's intent is

-> "to provide a safe and supportive forum for individuals to practice their wrangling and data visualization skills independent of drawing conclusions"
+> "to provide a safe and supportive forum for individuals to practice their wrangling and data visualization skills independent of drawing conclusions."

 We're going to use a dataset of Ramen ratings from [The Ramen Rater](https://www.theramenrater.com/resources-2/the-list/).
 Read more about these data [here](https://github.com/rfordatascience/tidytuesday/tree/master/data/2019/2019-06-04).